-- the class I directors will be offering; - the class II directors will be offering; and - the class III directors will be offering. - , and their term will expire at the first annual meeting of stockholders held after the closing of this $\frac{1}{2}$ - , and their term will expire at the second annual meeting of stockholders held after the closing of this - , and their term will expire at the third annual meeting of stockholders held after the closing of this
+- the class I directors will be Messrs.
+Chen and Guo, and their term will expire at the first annual meeting of stockholders held after the closing of this offering; - the class II directors will be Messrs.
+Evans and Tibbetts, and their term will expire at the second annual meeting of stockholders held after the closing of this offering; and - the class III directors will be Mr. Styslinger and Ms. Xie, and their term will expire at the third annual meeting of stockholders held after the closing of this offering.

-Our restated certificate of incorporation that will become effective upon the closing of this offering provides that the authorized number of directors may be changed only by
+Our restated certificate of incorporation that will become effective upon the closing of this offering provides that the authorized number of directors may be changed only by resolution of our board of directors.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 This classification of our board of directors may have the effect of delaying or preventing changes in our control or management.

-Our restated certificate of incorporation and amended and restated bylaws that will become effective upon the closing of this offering provide that our directors may be removed only for cause by the affirmative vote of the holders of at least of the votes that all our stockholders would be entitled to cast in an annual election of directors.
+Our restated certificate of incorporation and amended and restated bylaws that will become effective upon the closing of this offering provide that our directors may be removed only for cause by the affirmative vote of the holders of at least 75% of the votes that all our stockholders would be entitled to cast in an annual election of directors.
 Upon the expiration of the term of a class of directors, directors in that class will be eligible to be elected for a new three-year term at the annual meeting of stockholders in the year in which their term expires.
 An election of our directors by our stockholders will be determined by a plurality of the votes cast by the stockholders entitled to vote on the election.